daviebadger/books/restructuredtext/restructuredtext.rst

 Configuration Values
 ^^^^^^^^^^^^^^^^^^^^

-Configuration values are split into several thematical sections within a configuration file.
+Configuration values are split into several thematic sections within a configuration file.
 There are three section worth a mention:

 * ``general``